sav-che/TL-2/Authors/Balsamo, Francesco {std. Balsamo} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 307](https://www.biodiversitylibrary.org/item/103858#page/319/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 307](https://www.biodiversitylibrary.org/page/33265034) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Balsamo, Francesco {std.
 Balsamo}|first entry]] for this author

 ### Author

 \* Balsamo, Francesco (1850-1922), Italian botanist (algologist), educated at Napoli, Dipl.
 Sci. nat.
 Univ.
 Napoli 1874, associated with the Napoli Botanical Garden and its director V. de Cesati until 1881, assistant ib.
 1881-1882, idem with Pasquale at the Botanical Institute, later idem with E. Delpino, professor of biology id.
-1900. (*Balsamo*).
+1900.
+**Abbreviated name**: *Balsamo*

 #### Herbarium and types